mcr/ipsecme-ikev2-sa-ts-payloads/draft-kampati-ipsecme-ikev2-sa-ts-payloads-opt.md

 ~~~~

 * Protocol ID (1 octet) - MUST be 1.
-* SPI Size (1 octet) - MUST be 8 when used at the time of rekeying IKE SAs and be 4 when used at the time of rekeying Child SAs.
+* SPI Size (1 octet) - MUST be 8 when rekeying an IKE SA.
+MUST be 4 when rekeying a Child SA.
-* Notify Message Type (2 octets) - MUST be \<Need to get value from IANA\>, the value assigned for the REKEY_OPTIMIZED notification.
+* Notify Message Type (2 octets) - MUST be set to the value [TBD2].
 * SPI (4 octets or 8 octets) - Security Parameter Index.
-The initiator sends initiator SPI.
-The responder sends responder SPI.
+The peer's new SPI.

 # IANA Considerations